Singer Akon launches academy to help Africans harness the sunshine

 Seventy percent of Africans are under 35, and creating sustainable jobs is vital, the group said, so investing in solar power for the future can help in more ways than one.

-“We expect the Africans who graduate from this centre to devise new, innovative, technical solutions,” said Niang.
+“We expect the Africans who graduate from this center to devise new, innovative, technical solutions,” said Niang.
 "With this Academy, we can capitalize on Akon Lighting Africa and go further."

 The group announced the launch of the academy at the second United Nations Sustainable Energy for All Forum in New York